Abrahamic Innovation & Entrepreneurship Program

 MISSION & OBJECTIVES

-The long-term mission of The Lieberman Abrahamic Program is to help integrate leading entrepreneurial universities in the MENA Region, and build local, national and regional innovation ecosystems.
+The long-term mission of The Lieberman Abrahamic Program is to help integrate leading entrepreneurial universities in the Middle East and North Africa (MENA) region and build local, national and regional innovation ecosystems.
 This collaboration will empower universities to make entrepreneurship more accessible as a career path for all members of their community, and increase university capacity to produce innovative research and scholarship that serves as the basis for new enterprises in the region.
 The program accomplishes this mission by working closely with local stakeholders, through a process of reciprocal learning and adaptive program management.
 In this way, we hope to improve the infrastructure needed for universities to thrive as active participants with governments, investors and entrepreneurs and the general public.

 The recently signed Abraham Accords paved the way for increased regional economic integration.
 Universities can play an active role in supporting this process.
 Through stakeholder engagement workshops and facilitating dialogues with impactful entrepreneurs, UConn will work with local partners to identify needs, discover and share best practices, and work collaboratively to address barriers to entrepreneurship through: 1) network building; 2) research; 3) educational programs and exchanges; and 4) community and public policy engagement.